fvnilo/resiz/README.md

 ## Description

-A simple API that return resized versions of known images.
+A simple API that return resized versions of images.
+This project was done as part of a monthly-ish technical challenge at work.

 ## Prerequisites